Blog Article

 • A fund for future investments or hires

 This gives your money structure and helps you plan ahead instead of reacting after the fact.
+Planning those buckets is far easier when you can see the year ahead with a 12-month rolling forecast.

 The Bottom Line